1242035/spree/guides/README.md

-# Spree Guides
+# Viauco Guides

-This is a Spree Guides application built with [gatsby](https://www.gatsbyjs.org).
+This is a Viauco Guides application built with [gatsby](https://www.gatsbyjs.org).

 All submissions are welcome!